 The AO Spine subaxial cervical spine injury classification system, on the other hand, categorizes injury depending on:

-Regarding the flexion-distraction pattern of injury that plays a central role in traumatic subluxations, the injuries categorize based on the severity of the injury as:
+Regarding the flexion-distraction pattern of injury that plays a central role in traumatic subluxations, the injuries categorize based on the severity of the injury :

-The nondisplaced facet fracture or minimal diastasis of < 1mm can be managed with an orthosis.
-However, facet displacement and the concurrent ligamentous injury warrants surgical fixation.
+The nondisplaced facet fracture or minimal diastasis of < 1 mm can be managed with an orthosis.
+However, facet displacement and concurrent ligamentous injury warrant surgical fixation.

-The initial aspects in management deals with the judicious application of cervical traction that helps in
+The initial aspects of a management deal with the judicious application of cervical traction that helps in